 The auditor interviewed the staff responsible for conducting risk assessments who indicated reassessments are conducted for reasons; including, when it is necessary due to a referral, request, incident of sexual abuse, or receipt of additional information which may have an impact on a Confined Person risk of sexual victimization or abusiveness.

-The interviews with ten (10) random confined persons revealed several stated they were reassessed; some could not remember the questions given the length of time at the facility.
+Interviews with twenty-one (21) random confined persons confirmed several stated they were reassessed; some could not remember the questions given the length of time at the facility.
 The auditor reviewed the PREA assessment tool which is also used for reassessments.
 There is no differentiation between the initial assessment and reassessment forms utilized in SCRIBE.
 Counseling staff document the reasons in SCRIBE using Case Notes.